YhiitaForAnonymity/AnoNetwork/README.md

+Soon final release, we are really close !

-Thanks for using my project.
+hanks for using my project.
 This is a local network or later it is since I started working on it.

 Important links;